-As an HR professional, you are thrilled to organize compelling training programs for your employees, but how do you guarantee high attendance and participation?
-No matter how great the program is on paper, if attendance is low, then the impact is lost.
-So what can you do?
+You are a pro at organizing compelling training programs for your employees, but how do you guarantee high attendance?
+No matter how great the program is on paper, if attendance is low, then the impact will be diminished.
+So what can you do to encourage participation?

 Fortunately, there are a few simple and (mostly) free techniques for filling your training room every time:

 Many employees are fearful of taking a half or full day away from their desk because of what they may miss.
 To dispel the fear of falling behind, encourage teams to pitch in for one another when a team member is in a training session.
 The participant will be much more focused and engaged in the training if they have the support of their manager and aren’t stressing out about missing an important e-mail or call.

 Have the CEO send an e-mail inviting employees to the training and encourage managers to personally invite their teams to attend.
 The buy in from organization leaders is a great way to establish training as an important professional development opportunity.

 3. Tell employees exactly what they’ll get out of it.